-The extraordinary story of the Powhatan chief who waged a lifelong struggle to drive European settlers from his homeland
+The extraordinary story of the Powhatan chief who waged a lifelong struggle to drive European settlers from his homeland.

 In the mid-sixteenth century, Spanish explorers in the Chesapeake Bay kidnapped an Indian child and took him back to Spain and subsequently to Mexico.
 The boy converted to Catholicism and after nearly a decade was able to return to his land with a group of Jesuits to establish a mission.
-Shortly after arriving, he organized a war party that killed them.
+Shortly after arriving, he organized a war party that killed the Spaniards.

-A Brave and Cunning Prince is the first book to chronicle the life of this remarkable chief, exploring his early experiences of European society and his long struggle to save his people from conquest.
+Deeply researched and brilliantly told, A Brave and Cunning Prince is the first book to chronicle the life of this remarkable chief, exploring his early experiences of European society and his long struggle to save his people from conquest.

 |Title:||A Brave and Cunning Prince: The Great Chief Opechancanough and the War for America|